rakeshagf/authn_risk_assessment/capstone_final/README.md

 1.  **Features (X)**: The columns `time_of_day`, `state_category`, and `device_category` were selected as input features.
 2.  **Target (y)**: The `risk_category` column, derived from the Isolation Forest predictions, was used as the target variable.
 3.  **Test Size**: 30% of the data (`test_size=0.3`) was allocated for the test set, and the remaining 70% for the training set.

-We divided events almost equally in train and test data sets as per risk categorization.
+We divided events almost equally in train and test data sets per risk categorization.

-## Modeling:
-For this deliverable, please document your selection of machine learning algorithms that you selected for your problem statement from the first deliverable.

 ## Model Evaluation:
-Share your model evaluation here.
-What types of models did you consider for your problem (classification, regression, unsupervised)?
-Articulate the evaluation metrics you used and how you determined which model was most optimal for your problem.
+We evaluated classification models (listed in earlier section), both supervised and unsupervised.
+We assessed model performance using **F1-score**, **Precision**, **Recall**, and **Confusion Matrices**, prioritizing these for imbalanced anomaly detection.
+No single model was universally optimal.
+A **hybrid and adaptive approach** is best:

+*   **For Novel Anomaly Detection**: **One-Class SVM** (or a refined Isolation Forest) is most optimal, leveraging its unsupervised nature and high anomaly recall to detect new threats.
+*   **For Efficient Classification of Known Patterns**: A **Random Forest model** can be highly optimal for *rapidly classifying established anomaly patterns*, but only with robust, independently derived, and potentially human-validated labels (to avoid data leakage).

+The optimal solution is a tiered system combining unsupervised methods for broad detection, human feedback for label refinement, and supervised models for efficient classification of confirmed threats, continuously adapting to new information.

 ## Next Steps:
 We are constrained with data and computation resources (also time to some extent) in this project.
 In this exercise, we have looked at select features and machine learning was based on outliers identified in a two month dataset.